 - To support Minister’s and colleagues in promoting the work of the Department externally and ensuring strong internal communications;

-- To direct and implement the Department’s policies on accommodation, procurement and health & safety.
+- To direct and implement the Department’s policies on accommodation, procurement and health and safety.

 Further information on the allocation of management responsibilities can be found on whodoeswhat.gov.ie > DETE